opengamedata/ogd-doc/src/unit_08/history/Adding_a_Realtime_Model.md

 # Adding a Realtime model

+## Historical Note

+Below is the documentation from the original real-time dashboard tool we developed and tested in 2020.
+Its architecture became the prototype for the modular generator classes featured throughout the OpenGameData Core pipeline.

+## Original Content

 First, a bit of terminology:

 - **event**: A record of some game event, stored as a single row in the database.